|21,001 page views|

 Aug 21, 2006

 This route is a good canidate for a car to car adventure.
 However, if you have never hiked the N fork of Lone pine creek do not take this approach for granted.
-I think we carried 1 set of stoppers, a few cams and many slings.
+For Pro we carried 1 set of stoppers, a few cams and many slings.
 The opportunity to sling natural protection is unbelievable.
-The first time I climbed this route we traversed too low and missed the Fresh air traverse.
-A much looser and harder crack put us in the "pod" your reach after the FAT.
-I thought the crux was the exit pitch from the grand staircase.
+I thought the crux was the exit from the grand staircase.
 Be careful if desending the Mountaineers route, especially in the dark (you better have a headlamp.)

 From: Concord, CA